Crammed Discs: Sub-labels

 Currently the only subsiding Crammed Discs imprints are Congotronics and Made To Measure.
-Congotronoics is not a sub-label per se, but a collection of releases by Congolese bands who play their own respective styles of electrified traditional music (such as Konono No1 and Kasai Allstars).
+Congotrononics is not a sub-label per se, but a collection of releases by Congolese bands who play their own respective styles of electrified traditional music (such as Konono No1 and Kasai Allstars).
 The series is curated and produced by Vincent Kenis.

 As for the Made To Measure composers' series, it is being discreetly revived since 2013 (after having remained inactive for 18 years), as 6 new volumes have recently come out.

+A new imprint was launched in 2025: CrammedLab, devoted to emerging acts, experimental projects, as well as archival releases.
+True to its parent company’s ethos, CrammedLab will be exploring various musical directions.
+CrammedLab is managed by Marc Hollander and Sofia Rasquin.